OCA/project/project_leverage/README.rst

 * Go to Project > Reporting > Timesheets
 * Select the measure Duration
-* Group by Project Manage
+* Group by Project Manager

 Credits
 =======